-Dave delivers airborne atmospheric research support by providing programming skills and IT knowledge to optimise the use of the FAAM research aircraft and the data it collects.
+Dave supports airborne atmospheric research by providing programming skills and IT knowledge to optimise the use of the FAAM BAe146 aircraft and its data.

 Dave is currently analysing data from the fluorescence water vapour sensor, rewriting processing software for the shortwave instruments (SWS and SHIMS) and will be increasingly involved with data from the new microwave instrumentation (ISMAR, and new MARSS and DEIMOS)

 Dave joined the Met Office in 1992 after studying computer systems engineering at university, and has been involved with airborne instrumentation ever since.
 He started in the Atmospheric Chemistry group, analysing data and working mainly with the ozone analyser and gas chromatographs.
 From 1997 he became the head of computing for what was then the Meteorological Research Flight, and since the move to Exeter in 2003 he has continued this role for Observation Based Research, specialising in programming and the analysis of airborne data.